zuxism/SCSE-HTML/README.md

 ## Concept

 Everything is organised in sections.
 Sections have a title and markdown content.
-This quick guide is one section.

 ## Sections